-In only a brief time, Oklahoma City went from being a minor-league city at best to having a permanent NBA franchise.
-Here is all the information you need to know about the backround of the NBA relocation including the Oklahoma City Hornets saga and the local investors that purchased the Seattle SuperSonics.
+In only a brief time, Oklahoma City (OKC) went from being a minor-league city at best to having a permanent NBA franchise.
+Here is all the information you need to know about the background of the NBA relocation including the OKC Hornets saga and the local investors that purchased the Seattle SuperSonics.

 The story with the Hornets is a complicated one.
-When Hurricane Katrina struck the Gulf Coast and essentially destroyed the city of New Orleans, Oklahoma City mayor Mick Cornett and city leaders stepped in to help.
+When Hurricane Katrina struck the Gulf Coast and essentially destroyed the city of New Orleans, OKC Mayor Mick Cornett and city leaders stepped in to help.

-As the clean-up in New Orleans commenced, the Hornets began play at what was then known as the Ford Center.
-The team absolutely blew away expectations, in performance certainly but also in community and corporate support and ticket sales.
+As the clean-up in New Orleans commenced, the Hornets began to play at what was then known as the Ford Center (now the Oklahoma City's Chesapeake Energy Arena).
+The team absolutely blew away expectations, in performance certainly, but also in the community and corporate support, and ticket sales.

 The Hornets fell short of the playoffs at the end of the season but were in contention for much of it.
 Chris Paul became Rookie of the Year as well as a city favorite, and the team finished 11th in the league in total attendance.
 Half of the games were sold out, and average attendance was just barely shy of full capacity.

 Suddenly, the future grew even cloudier than before.

 Hornets owner George Shinn, certainly a businessman, began to speak the virtues of OKC, at the same time questioning the ability of New Orleans to rebuild quickly enough to return to NBA status.
 A very awkward and even contentious situation began to develop.

 By contract, the Hornets would play the 2006/2007 season in OKC with then—NBA Commissioner David Stern's reiterated intention to return the team to New Orleans in 2007/2008.

 It was a wait-and-see approach for OKC residents who not only grew attached to a drastically improved roster but also to the concept of being a major-league city.